 Yogesh Babu B S has over 12 years of experience in IT Industry as Server Administrator, VMware and Information Security.
 He is currently a part of the Infrastructure Management and Security Services Business unit in Happiest minds Technologies Ltd. He is responsible for Security Vulnerability Management, Vulnerability Assessment Project, SCCM, Servers, Microsoft Exchange and emerging technologies.
 Vishwanath P R has over ten years of holistic experience in the field of Information Security.
 He is currently a part of the Infrastructure Management and Security Services Business unit in Happiest minds Technologies Ltd. He is responsible for Web Application Security, Infrastructure Vulnerability Assessment, Penetration Testing, and Vulnerability Management.

-Business Contact business@happiestminds.com

-About Happiest Minds Technologies
+Business Contact business@happiestminds.com About Happiest Minds Technologies

 www.happiestminds.com

-Happiest Minds, the Mindful IT Company, applies agile methodologies to enable digital transformation for enterprises and technology providers by delivering seamless customer experience, business efficiency and actionable insights.
-We leverage a spectrum of disruptive technologies such as: Big Data Analytics, AI & Cognitive Computing, Internet of Things, Cloud, Security, SDN-NFV, Blockchain, Automation including RPA, etc. Positioned as "Born Digital .
+Born Digital .
+Born Agile

+happiest minds

+The Mindful IT Company

+Positioned as "Born Digital .
 Born Agile", our capabilities spans across product engineering, digital business solutions, infrastructure management and security services.
 We deliver these services across industry sectors such as retail, consumer packaged goods, edutech, e-commerce, banking, insurance, hi-tech, engineering R&D, manufacturing, automotive and travel/transportation/hospitality.

-A Great Place to Work-CertifiedTM company, Happiest Minds is headquartered in Bangalore, India with operations in the U.S., UK, The Netherlands, Australia and Middle East.
+A Great Place to Work-CertifiedTM company, Happiest Minds is headquartered in Bangalore, India with operations in the U.S., UK, The Netherlands, Australia and Middle Fast